The Modern Data Warehouse

 - Exploring the Power Query activity

 - LAB: Transforming data with a Data flow

-Data Factory needs integration runtimes to control where the code executes.
-This module walks you through the 3
+Pipelines need an integration runtime to control where the code executes.
+This module provides an overview of the 3

-types of Integration Runtimes: Azure, SSIS and self-hosted runtimes.
+types of Integration Runtimes: Azure, self-hosted runtimes and SSIS.